-However, if the vehicle cannot be completed and certified with in the guidance provided in the IVD, the final stage manufacturer must ensure the vehicle conforms to all applicable Federal Motor Vehicle Safety Standards (FMVSS).
-The final stage manufactures certification label would need a statement that reads, "This vehicle conforms to all applicable Federal Motor Vehicle Safety Standards [and Bumper and Theft Prevention Standards if applicable] in effect in (month, year).
-These statements are just part of the changes to the new certification regulation.
-Please refer to the Feb 15, 2005 final rule for all of the details related to this regulation.
-You can contact NTEA Technical Services Department at 1-800-441- NTEA for a copy of the final rule (DocID 101760).
+However, if the vehicle cannot be completed and certified within the guidance provided in the IVD, the final stage manufacturer must ensure the vehicle conforms to all applicable Federal Motor Vehicle Safety Standards (FMVSS).
+The final stage manufacturer's certification label would need a statement that reads "This vehicle conforms to all applicable Federal Motor Vehicle Safety Standards [and Bumper and Theft Prevention Standards if applicable] in effect in (month, year).

+These statements are just part of the certification regulation.
+Please refer to NHTSA/DOT Title 49 CFR part 567 - certification for all the details related to this regulation.